-- It is for the employee to decide what is suitable in terms of accepting demotion and/or a salary cut, so consult with employees and do not assume what jobs an employee would find acceptable
+- It is for your employee to decide what is suitable in terms of accepting demotion and/or a salary cut, so consult with your employees and do not assume what jobs an employee would find acceptable

-- Employees who unreasonably refuse suitable alternative employment will reduce their chances of winning an unfair dismissal claim and may forgo statutory redundancy pay
+- Any of your employees who unreasonably refuse suitable alternative employment will reduce their chances of winning an unfair dismissal claim and may forgo statutory redundancy pay

 9. Have you been fair about time off to look for work?

-- An employee continuously employed for two years has the right to reasonable time off during the notice period to look for a new job or make training arrangements
+- Any of your employees continuously employed for two years have the right to reasonable time off during the notice period to look for a new job or make training arrangements

-- It is irrelevant whether the employee has turned down suitable alternative employment
+- It is irrelevant whether your employee has turned down suitable alternative employment

-- The employee is entitled to a maximum of 40 per cent of a week’s pay for time taken off during the whole notice period
+- Your employee is entitled to a maximum of 40 per cent of a week’s pay for time taken off during the whole notice period

 10. Have you correctly calculated the redundancy payments?

 - Don’t forget to work out the cost of contractual notice or payment in lieu of notice and redundancy payments.
-Is the redundant employee going to work their notice?
+Is your redundant employee going to work their notice?

-- Statutory redundancy payments are based on length of service, age and salary, subject to a current statutory cap of £450 per week.
-If the employee earns less than this then you calculate the figure based on gross actual pay
+- Statutory redundancy payments are based on length of service, age and salary, subject to a current statutory cap of £489 per week.
+If your employee earns less than this then you calculate the figure based on gross actual pay

 For more information on how we can help you with a redundancy, contact us today on 01273 609911, or email email@example.com.